Senior Travel

 Before your journey, it is important to visit your doctor for a health check-up to ensure that you are fit and ready for travel.
 You also want to make sure that you have ample prescription medication, if applicable, for your trip.

-Look for travel insurance that offers comprehensive emergency medical coverage, including emergency medical evacuation and repatriation of remains.
+Look for travel insurance that offers comprehensive emergency medical coverage, including emergency medical evacuation and coverage for pre-existing conditions.

 3. Choose Comfortable Accommodations

 When booking your vacation, choosing the right accommodations could make or break your trip as a senior.
-It is advised to look for accommodations that have easy access, elevators, or offer ground-floor rooms if you are worried about mobility.
+It is advised to look for accommodations with easy access, elevators, or ground-floor rooms if you are concerned about mobility.

 You may also consider looking for hotels or other accommodations that offer senior discounts, free shuttles, or other conveniences tailored to older travelers.